Billboard Year-End Hot 100 singles of 1999

 Cher (pictured) topped the list with "Believe" after the song was number one on the Hot 100 chart for four weeks, making her the oldest female artist to top the chart.
 It also gave her her first number one on the Hot 100 since "Dark Lady" in 1974, giving her the longest gap between number ones at nearly 25 years.

 Whitney Houston (pictured) had four songs, all of which came from her 1998 album My Love Is Your Love, on the Year-End chart, the most of any artist that year.
 These included "Heartbreak Hotel" at number four, "It's Not Right but It's Okay" at number 44, "My Love Is Your Love" at number 73, and "When You Believe" with Mariah Carey at number 99.

 "I Still Believe" and "When You Believe", two singles by Mariah Carey (pictured) from her 1998 compilation album #1's, made it onto the Year-End list at numbers 36 and 99, respectively, while her song "Heartbreaker" placed at number 35.

 Two singles by Faith Evans (pictured) from her 1998 album Keep the Faith—"Love Like This" and "All Night Long"—appeared on the Year-End list at numbers 58 and 74, respectively.
-Evans was also featured on "Heartbreak Hotel", which appeared at number four on the list.
+Evans was also featured on Houston's "Heartbreak Hotel" alongside Kelly Price.

+Shania Twain had three songs on 1999's year-end chart: "That Don't Impress Me Much" at number 32, "From This Moment On" at number 57, and "Man!
+I Feel Like a Woman!" at number 77.
+All of them appeared on her 1997 studio album Come On Over.

+NSYNC appeared thrice on the 1999 year-end chart.
+Their song "(God Must Have Spent) A Little More Time on You" charted at both number 45 and at number 100, the latter being a collaboration with Alabama, and their song "Music of My Heart" with Gloria Estefan charted at number 97.

+Jay-Z's three appearances on the year-end list include his feature on Carey's song "Heartbreaker", his highest entry at number 35, as well as his songs "Can I Get A..." (number 39) and "Hard Knock Life (Ghetto Anthem)" (number 89).

 This is a list of Billboard magazine's Top Hot 100 songs of 1999.